 While bright, blossoming treetops are excellent for showing a property in the context of its neighborhood, they can also create issues for drone pilots as they work to capture the perfect property shot.

 Without as much higher-elevation vegetation (read: flowering trees, blowing leaves in the wind, etc), drone pilots are able to quickly identify property borders and capture aerial images for our customers effectively.

 In the real estate world, it's no secret that winter is typically a slower season for most agents across the U.S., but with the addition of strategic marketing (like aerial imagery), "off season" doesn't have to be quite so..off.

 If there's a property or two that just won't seem to budge, adding an aerial imagery package may be just the thing to give potential buyers perfect context about the property and it's surroundings.
 This kind of value add during slow season may be huge, while the cost, time, and effort, is minimal.

-Want to learn more about how aerial photography can enhance your listings?
+Want to learn more about how real estate drone photography can enhance your residential listings?
 Contact us today to get in touch.
 A member of our team is waiting to fuel your listings with our drone-captured imagery.